laragento/docs/guidelines-general.md

 ```

 #### Classes
-Should be CamelCase as well
+Should be camelCase as well

 ```php
 <?php